123qwe33/minimalin-2/README.md

 * [Slate](https://github.com/pebble/slate/blob/master/LICENSE)

 ## Contributing
-If you would like a new feature, please comment on https://github.com/groyoh/minimalin/issues/69 and we'll see what we can do.

 If you would like to contribute, that's awesome!
 But we would like you to follow these rules:

 Check if an issue is already created for the issue/feature that you'd like to work on.
 If you'd like to work on a feature, please create an issue first and describe what you'd like to do.
 If your changes impact the design of the watchface or the configuration page, please provide designs and/or screenshots of your idea.